atinm/spotify-filter/README.md

         "ignore": ["Pixel", "Basement"]
     }

-# Toggling Filtering of Explicit Content
+# Desktop Tray Application

-You can either just kill the program to stop filtering, or you have to be on the same LAN as the program and go to `http://localhost:5005/filter` in the browser (or curl).
+The desktop version of the program starts a tray application that allows you to toggle Parental Controls and Quit.
+If you are able to access to server over the the network (e.g. if you are on the same LAN), go to `http://localhost:5005/filter` in the browser (or curl) to toggle the parental controls.

 # Sonos only